Anurag2022github/draw.io/cljvvzz8200000al3auiv2j5t.md

 **Then goes up**

-  **sh "docker-compose down and docker-compose up -d"**
+`sh "docker-compose down and docker-compose up -d"`

-Add the image from the Docker Hub to the docker compose
+Add the image from the Docker Hub to the Docker compose

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1688931382657/61550788-27ae-4f70-a4f9-9b301eddba19.png align="center")